Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 ![multiple exposure frameA](res/multiple-exposure.A.jpg)

-Same with slightly different lighting:
+Same scene with slightly different lighting (you can see 5 blades with reflective tape at bottom):
 ![multiple exposure frameB](res/multiple-exposure.B.jpg)

 "shots 2 9 900000" captures two 9µs strobe pulse widths, 0.9s apart.
 With raspivid_ges tool's "-fps 1" default setting most times the first flash happens on one tst.h264 frame captured, and the 2nd flash happens on the next frame.
 But after 15 attempts I was successful and captured both flashes on same frame, proving that it is possible: